pubky/pubky-nexus/docs/decentralization.md

 ---

-## 2. Indexing the default HS (bulk)
+## 2. Indexing the primary HS (bulk)

-The baseline, pre-decentralization path: the default HS is indexed in *bulk* — all of its events are pulled from the HS `/events` endpoint.
+The baseline, pre-decentralization path: the primary HS is indexed in *bulk* — all of its events are pulled from the HS `/events` endpoint.
 Driven by `HsEventProcessorRunner`.

-The default HS is trusted, which implies a different event validation model.
+The primary HS is trusted, which implies a different event validation model.

 ### `homeserver`

-> The single default, prioritized HS.
+> The single primary, prioritized HS.
 Its events are bulk-ingested.

 It is explicitly *excluded* from the third-party (`KeyBasedEventProcessorRunner`) list so it is never double-indexed (`hs_by_priority`).
-Changing this re-points the entire default-HS pipeline; the HS is persisted to the graph on startup (`Homeserver::persist_if_unknown`).
+Changing this re-points the entire primary-HS pipeline; the HS is persisted to the graph on startup (`Homeserver::persist_if_unknown`).

 ### `events_limit`

-> Maximum number of events fetched **per run** from the default HS.
+> Maximum number of events fetched **per run** from the primary HS.

 Validated at deserialize time (`deserialize_events_limit`): `0` is rejected, and values above the max are rejected rather than clamped.